About Zomia & Our Lending Model

 Our goals when we set out included making loans affordable and helping as many students as possible realize their educational dreams.
 We sought to ease the burden that traditional loans place on students.
 By accepting repayment as a percentage of income and imposing a minimum income threshold before repayment is expected, the burden of loan repayment is decreased.
 You repay gradually, as your income allows.
 What’s more, given our finite contract periods, you’re not on the hook for the rest of your life.

-While we do not make money on the loans provided to our students, we participate in other business activities to generate revenue.
-In the initial phase of Zomia’s development, we have focused on providing services to our students and refining our lending model; to date, most of our operations have been funded via capital injections separate from the funding of student loans.
+In the initial phase of Zomia’s development, we focused on providing services to our students and refining our lending model; to date, most of our operations have been funded via capital injections separate from the funding of student loans.
 Over time, revenue-generating activities will be given higher priority as we work to become self-sufficient in covering our operational expenses.
+Student overpayments (a form of interest) are used in part to cover loan administration costs.

 As a potential starting point, Southeast Asia made sense for our team because of both significant need and longstanding interest and involvement in the region.
 Cumulatively, our founding team represents more than two decades of efforts in advocacy, education, and business in the region.